KaterinaLamaczova/Whisper-for-Sociolinguistics/README.md

 -	Colloquial, regional vocabulary
 -	Volume of speakers’ voices

 When in September of 2022 the OpenAI’s speech recognition model named Whisper was released to public, we decided to try it for automatic transcription of the interviews and see the quality of results.
-The big advantage of Whisper for this case was the fact that the WER (Word Error Rate) for Spanish is the lowest of all languages (only 3.0) and that the language model was trained with a large dataset that includes diverse audios in different qualities and registers of speech.
+The big advantage of Whisper for this case was the fact that the WER (Word Error Rate) for Spanish is the lowest of all languages (only 3.0) and that the language model was trained with a large dataset that includes diverse audios in different qualities and registers of speech.[^2]

 To automatically transcribe all the interviews, we used the large multilingual model, because we were interested to achieve the best possible quality of transcription.
 We then used a python code to transcribe automatically all the audio files with interviews stored in one folder and save the outcome as a .txt file with the same name as the name of its respective audio file.

 ### Results